 What really motivates people to get things done, and to follow through on their plans?
-Some folks are self-motivated and have no issues getting things done once they set their minds to it (I call those people nasty names, but let us not go there today), but many of us have issues remaining on track with our financial plans.
+Some folks are self-motivated and have no issues getting things done once they set their minds to it (I call those people nasty names, but let us not go there today), but many of us have issues remaining finding the right financial motivator.

 I took this as a complete and utter insult, and from that point on I dedicated myself to working hard and proving this teacher wrong.
 In the end I did get a Mathematics degree, and many times I felt like I wanted to give up I remembered that teacher’s comments.
 This type of negative feedback is what motivates me (I will prove someone wrong).